tnc-ca-geo/fishnet-extract/README.md

 We are using Python 2.7 because of its ubiquity and possible compatibility issues in some of the modules used.

-Test whether Python is installed and on your system path:
+Test whether Python is installed on your system path:

 Go to start menu > type ```cmd``` into search field > open cmd